networkfusion/unifi-protect-arm64/README.md

 ```

 ## Disclaimer
-This Docker image is not associated with UniFi in any way.
+This Docker image is not associated with Ubiquiti Unifi in any way.
 We do not distribute any third party software and only use packages that are freely available on the internet.